hwxi/hwxi.github.io/TEACHING/README.md

 ## Spring, 2026

+### CS525

+I am scheduled to teach BU CAS CS525 in Spring, 2026.
+This class covers some basics of modern approaches to compiler design and implementation.

+### CS392 X1

 I am scheduled to teach BU CAS CS392X1 in Spring, 2026.
 Note that this class is designed to be a faster-paced version of CS112.
 Please read the [slides](./CS392/2026Sprn/admin/faster-paced.pdf) for more